 A multicultural wedding can bring many challenges with it, and often, it all comes down to food!
-If the thought of providing your friends and family with a traditional feast that incorporates both of your backgrounds is proving tricky, then read on!
-Our Woodhall Manor wedding planners have helped arrange many multicultural weddings and are here to give you their top tips.
+If the thought of providing your friends and family with a traditional feast that incorporates both of your backgrounds is proving tricky, then read on.

 In many respects, a ‘fusion’ option is the simplest way to go as it gives you the opportunity to embrace both your backgrounds by serving both styles of cuisine married into one.
 For both sets of family and friends, there are familiar elements they can identify and enjoy, but also the opportunity to try something new and enjoy a fresh take on something traditional.
 An experienced caterer will be able to incorporate your requirements and suggest a menu that will work for couples needing a cultural compromise.